clearlinux/clear-linux-documentation/source/guides/network/wifi.rst

 Using wpa_supplicant
 ********************

-wpa_suppliant can be used  directly, without NetworkManager, to associates a wireless adapter with an access point.
+wpa_suppliant can be used  directly, without NetworkManager, to associate a wireless adapter with an access point.
 After association is established, an IP address needs to be assigned or obtained.